Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If shei s a pro, I would ask her.
 Medications or pregnancy often will cause a perm not to take, through no fault of the person who did hte perm.
 But, I would also call the place that did the last one.

 Go back to the place that you had your hair done at.
 Explain the situation.
 Give them a chance to fix it and then ask for a refund if you are not satisfied.
-Don't go to your aunt until you go to the salon and give them a chance to make good on this.

 One of the earliest permanent waves, along with the croquinole, was the spiral.
 It predates the cold wave by a number of years.
 The machine spiral wave was very popular.